Naayaka

-Naayaka is a 2010 Indian Kannada romantic action film directed by PC Shekhar and starring Naveen, Ragini Dwivedi, and Rajendran.
+Naayaka is a 2010 Indian Kannada romantic action film written and directed by PC Shekhar and starring Naveen, Ragini Dwivedi, and Rajendran.
 The film was released to negative reviews by critics with the dubbing particularly criticised.

 Plot

 Naayaka revolves around Arjun and Madhu, who are deep in love with each other.
 Like most other love stories, they too have to overcome multiple obstacles that try to weaken their relationship.
 The difference was their strong love and one unfortunate event.
 This event puts the two of them into the ultimate test of commitment, love, and the promise that binds them together.